 It comes as no surprise that this is the only place in Bratislava serving coffee roasted in San Francisco.
 Except for San Francisco Coffee Club, they also serve a Slovak brand– 9 Grams.
 This coffee from Žilina is one of our favourites!
 They clearly have a sense for offering the niche goods.
 The menu includes German lemonades Fritz, Lov Organic teas, Slovak wines, Czech beer… The eating options are not wide but rather tasty.
 Their fruit lemonades and excellent cakes are also worth trying.

-The place is open every day, serving breakfast and also lunch menu during working days.
-Unfortunately, during the weekend, they are open only till 14:00.
+The place is unfortunately open only during the week days, serving breakfast and lunch menu.
 But if you manage to find some time for visiting this cosy place, you won’t regret it for sure.
 It is not only the stylish interior and fine food and drinks that will make you feel so good there.
 Welcoming and friendly staff has a significant impact on the good vibes of your experience as well.

 Big thanks to Evka, our local cool places expert!